- Work is good, and my team is growing

 - Though I enjoy blogging, cutting down on the frequency has been good for me

-- Still going strong with Instagram posts
+- Still going strong with Instagram posts as part of my unplanned career change

 - All work and no play makes DC CopyPro a dull boy